 What Does a Genetic Counselor Do?

-Genetic counselors can provide expert knowledge with guidance and emotional support to patients diagnosed with genetic disorders.
-This career path offers the opportunity for you to be able to work with pregnant women whose babies have been diagnosed with diseases, children and adults recently diagnosed with hereditary disease, and careers in research concerning DNA and genetic disorders.
+Genetic counselors can provide expert guidance and emotional support to patients who are diagnosed with genetic disorders.
+As a genetic counselor, you may have the opportunity to work with pregnant women whose babies have been diagnosed with diseases, children and adults recently diagnosed with hereditary diseases, or in a research setting studying DNA and genetic disorders.

 Degree Levels Available in Genetic Counseling

-A graduate degree in Genetic Counseling and an internship or field work will help prepare you for licensure.
-Information is listed below that gives insight into these program options.
-Students should consider what degree program best works for their schedule and future professional plans.
+A graduate degree in genetic counseling and an internship or fieldwork can help prepare you for licensure.
+The information below outlines some of the genetic counselor programs online.
+Students should consider what program best works for their schedule and future professional plans.

-- Masters: The required degree program for potential Genetic Counselors to be eligible for licensure is acquired at a Masters level.
-Higher education programs specializing in Genetic Counseling sometimes require 2-3 years of graduate school after completing a bachelors degree.
-Upon completion of your program, some colleges require you to complete field work or an internship in order to gain hands-on experience in your career field.
-Online Masters programs offer options for students who work full time or need flexibility while pursuing a degree in Genetic Counseling.
+- Master’s Programs: A master’s is the required degree for potential genetic counselors to be eligible for licensure.
+Higher education programs specializing in genetic counseling sometimes require 2-3 years of graduate school after completing a bachelor’s degree.
+Upon completion of your program, some colleges require you to complete fieldwork or an internship to gain hands-on experience in your career field.

-- Doctoral: Upon completion of a Masters degree in Genetic Counseling for a closely related field, students have the option to enroll in an online doctoral program that can help advance their careers and enhance their knowledge in this field.
-Doctoral programs can assist professionals who want to focus on research and development in Genetic Counseling, which could lead to career advancements and more choices in this field.
+- Doctoral Programs: Upon completion of a master’s in genetic counseling or a closely related field, students have the option to enroll in an online or in-person doctoral program.
+Pursuing a doctoral program can help professionals who want to focus on research and development in genetic counseling, advance their careers, and deepen their knowledge in specified subjects.

-- Boise State – Online Masters in Genetic Counseling: Boise State’s online Masters in Genetic Counseling program provides a flexible option for students interested in a specialized program that can prepare for licensure in Genetic Counseling.
-This 56 credit hour program can train you to begin working with clients in a hospital setting, or prepare students for positions in a counseling role in a doctor’s office, or help you start researching in labs.
+- Boise State University – Online Master of Genetic Counseling: Boise State’s online Master of Genetic Counseling program is a flexible option for students interested in a specialized program that can prepare them for licensure.
+This 56-credit-hour program can train you to begin working with clients in a hospital setting, prepare you for counseling roles in a doctor’s office, or help you enter the research field in a lab setting.

-- Bay Path University – Online Masters in Genetic Counseling: Bay Path University currently offers an interactive online Masters in Genetic Counseling degree program that can provide you with educational training on the latest trends to use in this specialized field.
-This 59 credit hour program can be completed in 21 months for students attending full time.
+- Bay Path University – Online Master of Science in Genetic Counseling: Bay Path University currently offers an interactive online Master of Science in Genetic Counseling program that can provide educational training on the latest trends in this specialized field.
+This 59-credit-hour program can typically be completed in 21 months for students attending full time.

-Sample Courses for the Online Master’s of Genetic Counseling
+Sample Courses for the Genetic Counseling Programs Online

-Students who are interested in the type of courses available for Genetic Counselors can look at the list below to get a sample of what type of coursework is expected.
-The courses offered in these degree programs were developed to prepare and inform students about genetics, hereditary disease, and counseling methods to assist patients and clients.
-Completing a Bachelors degree will give you a knowledge base and reference to genetic disorders, while graduate courses will better prepare you to be a professional in this field.
-There are many areas you can specialize in when becoming a Genetic Counselor.
+Students who are interested in genetic counseling programs online can look at the list below to get a sample of the available coursework.
+The courses offered in these degree programs were developed to prepare and inform students about genetics, hereditary diseases, and counseling methods to assist patients and clients.
+While completing a bachelor’s degree can give you baseline knowledge of genetic disorders, graduate courses may better prepare you for more involved professional roles.

-- Foundations of Genetics: Genetic Counselors entering the field of genetic disorders and hereditary disease will be taught a knowledge base of molecular and cellular genetics, epigenetics, the difference in DNA, RNA, and protein.
-This course will provide educational information to students by studying real life case studies and families.
-Human variations and disease susceptibility will be studied as well as how to calculate probability using the latest equations in the field.
+- Foundations of Genetics: This course teaches a knowledge of molecular and cellular genetics; epigenetics; and the difference in DNA, RNA, and protein.
+It will deliver contextual education by examining real-life case studies.
+Human variations and disease susceptibility will be studied as well as how to calculate risk probability using the latest methods in the field.

-- Pathophysiology: One area to study in Genetic Counseling is helping patients identify genetic disorders and teaching patients how to cope with them.
-This course offers information concerning the latest techniques on how to identify signs and symptoms of hereditary disease.
-Diagnosis and treatments, as well as the lifespan of the disease, and how it affects body systems are some areas that may be covered in this course, which are needed in this line of work.
+- Pathophysiology: This course covers how genetic disorders are identified and how to teach patients to cope with them.
+It will also offer information on the latest techniques for identifying signs and symptoms of hereditary diseases.
+Diagnosis and treatments, the lifespan of diseases, and how they affect body systems are some areas that may be covered in this course.

-- Developmental Anatomy and Emryology: Students enrolled in this course will be offered information on human embryology.
-The focus as a Genetic Counselor will be pre/post natal diagnoses as well as the differences in normal versus abnormal human development.
-In this course, you can learn more about the origins of genetic disease and how to diagnose.
+- Developmental Anatomy and Embryology: Students enrolled in this course will be offered information on human embryology.
+The focus will concentrate on pre/postnatal diagnoses as well as the differences in normal versus abnormal human development.
+In this course, you may learn more about the origins of genetic diseases and how to diagnose them.

 Path to a Career in Genetic Counseling

-In order to work directly with clients in the field, the American Board of Genetic Counseling requires licensure in your practicing state to ensure that all certified counselors are competent in their careers.
-In order to apply for licensure, most states require that you old at least a Masters degree in Genetic Counseling.
-A licensing examination ensures you have the knowledge to safely practice in a public health capacity.
+To work directly with clients in the field, The American Board of Genetic Counseling (AGBC) requires licensure in your practicing state.
+To apply for licensure, most states require that you hold at least a master's degree in genetic counseling.
+Passing a licensing examination ensures you have the knowledge to safely practice in a public health capacity.

 Genetic Counseling Organizations to Know

-Genetic Counseling requires licensing through The American Board of Genetic Counselors which provides guidance for testing in each state for exams.
-Professionals stay up to date on the latest techniques by joining organizations, like this one, that specialize in their field of expertise.
-The National Society of Genetic Counseling is an organization in this field that offers support to professionals in this career, as well as opportunities to interact with others that hold similar jobs, and learn more about the latest trends in Genetic Counseling.
+The AGBC provides guidance regarding each state’s licensure exam for students who have completed their genetic counseling degree online.
+Professionals can also stay up to date on the latest techniques by joining organizations that specialize in their field of expertise.
+The National Society of Genetic Counseling also offers support to genetic counseling professionals as well as opportunities to interact with other professionals in the field and learn more about the latest developments in genetic counseling.